andf-crl/docs/v19.2/demo-follow-the-workload.md

 ## Step 4.
 Simulate traffic in the US East

-Now that the cluster is live, use CockroachDB's [built-in version the `tpcc` benchmark](cockroach-workload.html) to simulate multiple client connections to the node in the "US East".
+Now that the cluster is live, use CockroachDB's [built-in [version](cluster-settings.html#setting-version) the `tpcc` benchmark](cockroach-workload.html) to simulate multiple client connections to the node in the "US East".

 1. Load the initial schema and data, pointing it at port `26259`, which is the port of the node with the `us-east` locality: